canonical/microceph/docs/snap/reference/smb.rst

 * A member can run at most one SMB cluster because there is one local Samba configuration and one default SMB port.
 * One SMB cluster can contain multiple MicroCeph members.
-* Adding the second member changes the service from direct mode to CTDB mode.
-  Removing members until one remains changes it back to direct mode.
+* Managed clusters start in CTDB mode.
+Adding or removing members does not change the clustering mode, including when only one member remains.
 * Labels, host patterns, per-host daemon names, and unknown members are not supported by the native MicroCeph SMB orchestrator.